phetsims/vector-addition/doc/model.md

 To manipulate vectors:

-* add/remove vectors by dragging them between the toolbox and the scene
+* Add/remove vectors by dragging them between the toolbox and the graph.
-* move a vector by dragging its tail (constrained to the scene's grid)
+* Move a vector by dragging its tail.
-* scale a vector by dragging its tip (constrained to the scene's grid)
+* Scale a vector by dragging its head.

 ## Explore 2D screen